openhwgroup/programs/cores/cv32e40p/user_manual/source/control_status_registers.rst

 Reset Value: 0x0000_0000

-Accessible in Debug Mode or M-Mode when trigger support is enabled (using the DbgTriggerEn parameter).
+Accessible in Debug Mode or M-Mode.

 CV32E40P implements a single trigger, therefore this register will always read as zero